kizu/kizu.ru/src/posts/2024-10-22-tree-counting-and-random/index.en.md

 }}
 ```

 The main benefit of this method — the `--children-count` is available not only to the children, but also to the parent, and some use cases can benefit from this.
 The current specs do not cover this.
-I’ll open an issue to add a `children-count()` function to the other two, as this is also something that would be great to have.
+I opened [a CSSWG issue to add a `children-count()` function](https://github.com/w3c/csswg-drafts/issues/11068) to the other two, as this is also something that would be great to have.

 I assigned the `--sibling-count` to be the same as `--children-count` on the items — this way I’ll use `--sibling-coung` whenever possible to show what will be available with the currently specified functions.